vadimiljin/vadimiljin.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---
 Vadim Iljin is a SEO specialist and a security researcher in Tallinn, Estonia.
 He has been a self-starter since the nineties.
-He went on to learn Perl, C++, PHP, JavaScript, Python and most recently Go.
-He has worked with WordPress (for 15 years), Kubernetes, Docker and Docker-Compose.
+He went on to learn Perl, PHP, JavaScript and Python.
+He has worked with WordPress (for 20 years), Kubernetes, Docker and Docker-Compose.

 {{% callout note %}}
 Vadim's SEO services are tailored to mature customers who need to stay on top of competition.